-Housing affordability citywide, especially for renters, is an emerging issue, but a new comprehensive housing policy is currently in development, and anticipated to be adopted later this year, which will seek to establish new programs and strategies to manage growth, address gentrification pressures, and expand access to more affordable and mixed-income housing options for residents, including those within the proposed corridor.
+Housing affordability citywide, especially for renters, is an emerging issue, but the new Five Year Housing Plan will seek to establish new programs and strategies to manage growth, address gentrification pressures, and expand access to more affordable and mixed-income housing options for residents, including those within the proposed corridor.
 The City's strong track record of creatively utilizing economic development tools to leverage private, state, and federal resources grounded in a new and comprehensive housing policy will position Kansas City well to be able to both capitalize on and manage future growth in the proposed Streetcar corridor.